dmbarbour/glas/docs/GlasApps.md

 ### Memory

 Applications need private memory to carry information across transactions.
-For convenience and simplicity, memory is modeled as a key-value database.
-Keys and values are arbitrary Glas data.
-By default, a MemRef is associated with the 'unit' value.
+For convenience and simplicity, memory is modeled as a set of key-value pairs, where a MemRef is a key value.
+Keys and values are arbitrary Glas data, but keys should be 'small' values to support efficient lookup.

 * **mem:(on:MemRef, op:MemOp)** - MemRef is an arbitrary value.
 The MemOp represents an operation to observe or modify the associated value.
  * **get** - Response is value currently associated with MemRef.